 Custom Next Recurring: This is where you will configure your custom recurring schedule.
 You will be configuring each product per cycle in the subscription schedule up to 365.
 When a consumer purchases their first product on a custom recurring subscription, they will always be sent the 'Initial' product.

 Last Cycle Rule: Place on hold and recur to a product and hold are the same as described above.

 Self Recur: If selected, the last configured product will recur into itself.

 Example: Snack of the month

-With the Custom Next Recurring option you can configure a new product per billing cycle, so that the product received can be different.
+With the Custom Next Recurring option you can configure a new product per billing cycle, so that the product received by a consumer can be different.

 Initial Product: Defined from products above